CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 To reboot a virtual machine:

-If possible, close all the programs, save/close all the files and log out from the virtual desktop to prevent data corruption.
+1- If possible, close all the programs, save/close all the files and log out from the virtual desktop to prevent data corruption.

- On SD Desktop homepage, click on _Go To SD Desktop Management_;
+2-  On SD Desktop homepage, click on _Go To SD Desktop Management_;

-Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Options _ and select _Reboot_.
+3- Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Options _ and select _Reboot_.

- A message will ask to confirm the operation, which will restart yoru virtual desktop and can take up to 30 minutes.
+4- A message will ask to confirm the operation, which can take up to 30 minutes.

 If the virtual desktop or software has become obsolete, you can use this option to rebuild your virtual desktop.

 !!!
 Note
 This operation will delete all the files/software or scripts imported into the virtual desktop.
 Only the files saved in the volume will still be available.
-As a result, you will delete the virtual workspace, and your colleagues (or the other CCS project members) will lose their analysis results or imported data.
-For this reason, please contact all the CSC project members before deleting a virtual desktop.
+As a result, you will delete the entire virtual workspace.
+For this reason, please contact all the CSC project members before rebuilding a virtual desktop.

-To reboot a virtual machine:
+To reboot a virtual desktop:

- On SD Desktop homepage, click on _Go To SD Desktop Management_;
+1. On SD Desktop homepage, click on _Go To SD Desktop Management_;

-Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Options _ and select _Rebuiltt_.
+2. Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Options _ and select _Rebuilt_.

- A message will ask to confirm the operation, which will reboot your virtual desktop and can take up to 30 minutes.
-All data saved will be deleted.
+3. A message will ask to confirm the operation, which can take up to 30 minutes.

 ### Deleting a  virtual desktop

-You can delete your virtual desktop and all the files and external volume at the end of your analysis.
+You can delete your virtual desktop, external volume and all files saved in it at the end of your analysis.
 You cannot undo this action:

-On SD Desktop Homepage, click on _Go to SD Desktop Management page_.
+1- On SD Desktop Homepage, click on _Go to SD Desktop Management page_.

-Here, under _Available desktops_  select the correct virtual desktop, and in the same raw, on the right side, click on _Options _ and select _Delete_.
+2- Here, under _Available desktops_  select the correct virtual desktop.

+3- Onthe same raw, on the right side, click on _Options _ and select _Delete_.

 !!!
 Note
-All the data saved in the virtual desktop or external volume will be deleted, and retrieving them will not be possible.
-As a result, you will delete the virtual workspace, and your colleagues (or the other CCS project members) will lose their analysis results or imported data.
-For this reason, please contact all the CSC project members before deleting a virtual desktop.
+Please contact all the project members before deleting a virtual desktop.
+With this action you will delete the entire workspace, including all files saved in the virtual desktop or external volume by other project memebrs.